Botspot/Windows-10/README.md

     /home/pi/Windows-10/uninstall
-    sudo apt purge xcompmgr gtk2-engines-murrine tint2 -y
+    sudo apt purge xcompmgr gtk2-engines-murrine tint2 -y **Thanks to François for featuring this Windows 10 theme in [his blog](https://www.framboise314.fr/raspberry-pi-os-avec-un-look-de-windows-10/)!**
 ## Credit:
 - The icon theme is originally from [the B00merang project](https://github.com/B00merang-Artwork/Windows-10).
 Customizations were added by [the TwisterOS team](https://twisteros.com/).
 Botspot further customized the icon theme to be compatible with Raspbian.
 - The GTK theme is based on [the B00merang project](https://github.com/B00merang-Project/Windows-10).
 Botspot heavily modified it to work best with Raspbian.